Republic of Ireland: Politics

 Ireland is a constitutional republic with a parliamentary system of government.
 The Oireachtas is the bicameral national parliament composed of the President of Ireland and the two Houses of the Oireachtas: Dáil Éireann (House of Representatives) and Seanad Éireann (Senate). Áras an Uachtaráin is the official residence of the President of Ireland, while the houses of the Oireachtas meet at Leinster House in Dublin.

 The President serves as head of state, is elected for a seven-year term, and may be re-elected once.
 The President is primarily a figurehead, but is entrusted with certain constitutional powers with the advice of the Council of State.
 The office has absolute discretion in some areas, such as referring a bill to the Supreme Court for a judgment on its constitutionality.
-Michael D. Higgins became the ninth President of Ireland on 11 November 2011.
+Catherine Connolly became the tenth President of Ireland on 11 November 2025.

 The Taoiseach (Prime Minister) serves as the head of government and is appointed by the President upon the nomination of the Dáil.
 Most Taoisigh have served as the leader of the political party that gains the most seats in national elections.
 It has become customary for coalitions to form a government, as there has not been a single-party government since 1989.